 Are there restrictions how the award money should be used?

-No. How the money is used is entirely at the recipient's discretion.
+No. How the money is used is at the recipient's discretion.

 Is a student restricted to doing the research project in the summer months?

-No. It is up to the student and the school's scheduling.
-Originally this was intended as a summer program, a student may do the project at whatever time convenient.
-In many cases, it is part of an on-going project.
-However the student is required to complete the project and submit a final report to the national office by June 30 of the following year.
+No. It is up to the student’s and the school's scheduling.
+However, the student is required to complete the project and submit a final report to AΩA by June 30 of the year following receipt of the Fellowship.

 Does the student applying for the research fellowship have to complete the research at the same institution?

-If a school has two outstanding candidates, can the councilor submit both?
+If a school has two outstanding proposals, can the Councilor submit both?

-No. Only one candidate from each school may be nominated.
+No. Only one proposal from each school may be submitted.

 Can a student accept additional funding from another organization on the same project?

-Yes, if AΩA funds are the major source of support of the student.
+Yes, as long as the AΩA funds are the major source of support for the student’s research.

 Questions should be directed to Libby Appel at email@example.com, or 720-859-4149